lmc297/BMiner/README.md

 Post issues at https://github.com/lmc297/BMiner/issues

+BTyper v.
+1.0.0 output files for the 662 genomes used in the manuscript can be downloaded from https://github.com/lmc297/BTyper/raw/master/archive/sample_data/ncbi_btyper_final_results.zip.

 As always, some statistical analyses may not be appropriate for certain data sets.
 If you're unsure of what you're doing, consult a statistician.

 Download and learn more about BTyper here: https://github.com/lmc297/BTyper.